 EXECUTIVE COMMITTEE | Irena Maksimovic

 New Brunswick, NJ

-Irena Maksimovic currently works as a Project Specialist at Bristol-Myers Squibb (BMS).
+Irena Maksimovic currently works as an Integrated Development Team Manager at Bristol-Myers Squibb (BMS).
 In her current role, Irena supports cross functional teams and respective expertise areas responsible for the development of new drug products.
 She is responsible for managing deliverables required to fulfill CMC requirements and timelines for all regulatory submissions.